Botanical Society of America Awards Recipients 2022

 Elizabeth McCarthy, SUNY Cortland

-Gregory Pec, University of Nebraska at Kearney
+Gregory J. Pec, University of Nebraska at Kearney

 Qiang Sun, University of Wisconsin-Stevens Point